 802.11 standard, aka WiFi, is itself further divided into many standards like 802.11a/b/g/n and ac etc. Apart from this, each WiFi device is labeled by a number too .e.g: N300 or AC1300.

-Each modern WiFi device has at least two bands 2.4 GHz Band (slower but longer range) and 5 GHz Band (faster than 2.4 GHz but less range).
-In the case of N300, it means that a device is capable of provide 300 Mbps theoretical speed through its 2.4 GHz Band.
+Each modern WiFi device has at least two bands 2.4 GHz Band (slower speed but longer range) and 5 GHz Band (faster than 2.4 GHz but less range).
+In the case of N300, it means that a device is capable of providing 300 Mbps theoretical speed through its 2.4 GHz Band.

 Although it’s not possible to list all them here, we have made a table of most common WiFi standards and their respective speeds.